 During regression testing

 Highly repetitive and bug-missing stage.
 Every code change, every UI tweak affects stable features.
-Ask any Manual QA Engineer, and they will tell you that executing it or even maintaining automated scripts is a massive time drain.
+Ask any Manual QA Engineer, and they’ll tell you maintaining scripts is a massive time drain — this is where an AI QA engineer benefits from self-healing automation.

 This is where AI-powered testing tools come in: